ms/buildtogether.tech/src/methods.md

 ## Controlled Experiments

-The first method that empirical research uses is <span i="controlled experiments">controlled experiments</span>: subjects are given a task and some aspect of their performance is measured.
+The first method that empirical research uses is [% i "controlled experiments" %]controlled experiments[% /i %]: subjects are given a task and some aspect of their performance is measured.
 Subjects are typically divided into a
 <span g="control_group" i="control group">control group</span> (who do things as
 normal) and a <span g="treatment_group" i="treatment group">treatment